w3f/Grants-Program/applications/DeCredit.md

 The tutorial will be published on our Weibo and other social media channels.

-Normally, we ask you to submit the write-up upon the completion of your grant, although for larger projects it might make sense to publish multiple articles after the completion of different milestones.

 ## Future Plans
 * Move credit data on-chain.
 That means we should add storage and privacy modules.